Kitware/dive/README.md

 ### Input

-VIAME-Web takes two different kinds of input data, either a video file (e.g. .mpg) or an image sequence.
+DIVE takes two different kinds of input data, either a video file (e.g. .mpg) or an image sequence.
 Both types can be optionally accompanied with a CSV file containing video annotations.
 Example input sequences are available at https://viame.kitware.com/girder#collections.